hammertater/treechop/README.md

 * Persist settings across player death

 ## 1.12.2 quirks
-* When running with IntelliJ 2019.3.3, the contents of src/main/resources need to be copied to out/production/classes; this can be automated using artifacts (File > Project Structure)
+* When running with IntelliJ 2019.3.3, the contents of `src/main/resources` need to be copied to `out/production/classes`; this can be automated using artifacts (`File > Project Structure`)